Insulin (medication): Use in pregnancy

+As a performance-enhancing drug

 The possibility of using insulin in an attempt to improve athletic performance was suggested as early as the 1998 Winter Olympics in Nagano, Japan, as reported by Peter Sönksen in the July 2001 issue of Journal of Endocrinology.
 The question of whether non-diabetic athletes could legally use insulin was raised by a Russian medical officer.
 Whether insulin would actually improve athletic performance is unclear, but concerns about its use led the International Olympic Committee to ban use of the hormone by non-diabetic athletes in 1998.

 The book Game of Shadows (2001), by reporters Mark Fainaru-Wada and Lance Williams, included allegations that baseball player Barry Bonds used insulin (as well as other drugs) in the apparent belief that it would increase the effectiveness of the growth hormone he was alleged to be taking.

 Bonds eventually testified in front of a federal grand jury as part of a government investigation of BALCO.

 Bodybuilders in particular are claimed to be using exogenous insulin and other drugs in the belief that they will increase muscle mass.
 Bodybuilders have been described as injecting up to 10 IU of regular synthetic insulin before eating sugary meals.

 A 2008 report suggested that insulin is sometimes used in combination with anabolic steroids and growth hormone (GH), and that "Athletes are exposing themselves to potential harm by self‐administering large doses of GH, IGF‐I and insulin".

 Insulin abuse has been mentioned as a possible factor in the deaths of bodybuilders Ghent Wakefield and Rich Piana.